decebals/ff2j/README.md

-Log2j
+Flat File to Java (FF2J)
 =====================
-Simple log file to java objects converter using annotation.
+Simple flat file to java objects converter using annotation.

 Features/Benefits
 -------------------
-With Log2j you can easily convert/transform a log file in a collection of java objects.
+With FF2J you can easily convert/transform a flat file in a collection of java objects.
-Log2j is an open source (Apache license) tiny (around 15KB) log file to POJOs converter, with zero dependencies and a quick learning curve.
+FF2J is an open source (Apache license) tiny (around 15KB) flat file to POJOs converter, with zero dependencies and a quick learning curve.

 No XML, only Java.